tweag/python-monorepo-example/2019-06-10-codestatistics.md

 On a map, this is easy; we simply take a ruler and measure the (Euclidean) distance between two points.
 But we require a distance not only on the map, but also in feature space: after all, if two points close on the map represent similar LOC with similar features, they should also be similar (or "close") in feature space.
-We choose to measure distance (or, equivalently, similarity) in feature space by the Hamming distance (see Appendix).
+We choose to measure distance (or, equivalently, similarity) in feature space by counting the number of unequal entries of the two vectors.
+This is called the Hamming distance.
+In other words, we count how many of the 500 most frequent words appears in only one LOC, but not in the other.

 A popular technique to reduce the number of dimensions while trying to maintain the structure of the data or, equivalently, the distances between similar data points, is UMAP.
 UMAP is a non-linear technique, which means it's well suited for data sets which can not easily be projected on flat manifolds.
 We first calculate the UMAP for both the Python and the Haskell data set and color points depending on whether the LOC they represent contain certain keywords: